Crystal Palace vs Stoke City

 Where the A23 bears left at Thornton Heath (at the Horseshoe Pub roundabout), you must go straight over, into Brigstock Road (B266), passing Thornton Heath Station on your left and bearing right on to the High Street.

 At the next mini roundabout, (Whitehorse Road/Grange Road) go left into Whitehorse Lane.
 The ground is on your right.

-The best area is around Selhurst Station (e.g. Edith Road and Dagnall Park).
+One potential area is around Selhurst Station, Edith Road and Dagnall Park.

 The roads in Thornton Heath are mostly pay and display.

-There are three stations near the ground, all within five and ten minutes’ walk.
+There are three stations near the ground, all within five to ten minutes' walk.

-From Selhurst: It's well-signposted.
-Turn left out of station, and left at lights into Clifton Road.
-Take the 2nd right opposite Clifton Arms) into Holmesdale Road where Selhurst Park is visible.
+From Selhurst: Turn left out of station and left at lights into Clifton Road.
+Take the 2nd right opposite Clifton Arms into Holmesdale Road where Selhurst Park is visible.

-From Norwood Junction: Straight out of station, and left at end of road into Selhurst Road, Take 3rd turning on right to ground.
+From Norwood Junction: Head straight out of the station, and left at the end of the road into Selhurst Road.
+Take the third turning on the right to Selhurst Park.